• Facebook

 Denpasar (DPS)

 The Balinese capital has a population of around 800,000 people and is the island’s commercial hub.
 It is the primary gateway for Australians into Indonesia, who arrive through Ngurah Rai International Airport (DPS).
 The surrounding tourist areas, which hug the coastline, are home to a vast array of resorts, hotels, restaurants and entertainment.
-For those retirees who dream of a beach lifestyle close to the action, there are a multitude of options.
+For those retirees who dream of a beach lifestyle close to the action, there is a multitude of options.
 To the north there is Kuta, Legian and Seminyak.
 To the east there is Sanur and to the south, the newer developments of Nusa Dua and Pecatu.

 The popularity of Bali means that Australians have a broad selection of transport alternatives.
 Garuda, Air Asia X, Virgin Australia and Jetstar have daily direct flights from Sydney to Denpasar.
 Garuda, Tigerair, Jetstar and Air Asia X fly from Melbourne daily.
 Virgin Australia and Jetstar fly daily from Brisbane.
 Tigerair and Jetstar fly daily from Adelaide.
 Jetstar and Indonesia Air Asia fly from Darwin approximately 3 times a week.
-Jetstar fly 3 times a week from Cairns and Townsville, Virgin Australia fly once a week from Port Hedland, and finally Jetstar, Garuda, Indonesia Air Asia and Tigerair have daily flights from Perth.
+Jetstar flies 3 times a week from Cairns and Townsville, Virgin Australia fly once a week from Port Hedland, and finally, Jetstar, Garuda, Indonesia Air Asia and Tigerair have daily flights from Perth.

 Ubud